 Know what’s in your account

 Without regularly checking statements or your bank's mobile app, you can’t even begin to know when you’re near your overdraft limit.

 Is a credit card cheaper?

 Don’t assume your overdraft is cheaper borrowing than a credit card, often it isn’t.
 Check the interest rate of both, if the card is cheaper then use that instead – though do try to minimise all borrowing.

-Don’t pay by cheque, it’s then up to the person you’ve paid to decide when to cash it which can leave you off kilter.
+Don’t pay by cheque, becuase it’s up to the person you’ve paid to decide when to cash it which can leave you off kilter.
 Automated direct debits and BACS/Faster Payments are safer.

 Even expensive credit beats bank charges

 Even if you’ve a costly credit card (up to 50% rep APR), if there’s room on it, and the only other option is to pay from your bank account and get charges, then pay on the card.
 Even high interest isn’t as costly as a bank charge – but do try and clear that debt asap.

 Always do a budget

 To balance your finances, you need to spend equal to or less than you earn.
 The only way to genuinely do this is by doing a full budget to match up your annual spend with your income and work out what needs cutting if you’re over – use the Free Budget Planner.